Some links in this post may be affiliate links

 You may also grow Tropical Hibiscus outdoors as it is one of the sun-loving plants.
 However, where the summers are very harsh, grow the plant in a shaded spot to protect it from the hot midday and afternoon sun to avoid scorching of the leaves.

-Chinese Hibiscus thrives in average warmth of 16-290C during the growing season.
+Chinese Hibiscus flourishes in average warmth of 16-290C during the growing season.
 Keep it cool at about 150C during the dormancy period.
 The container-grown plant should be brought indoors when the temperatures dip to 00C as it cannot tolerate frost.

 Keep the Rose of China away from cold and hot drafts to avoid sudden changes in the temperature as it can cause leaf and flowerbud drop in addition to reduced growth.

 Hibiscus Plant has no need for extra humidity, average humidity of 50-55% is ideal for this plant.
 However, indoors the air can get too dry in winter.
 To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out these techniques on how to raise humidity for houseplants.

 The best soil for Tropical Hibiscus should be slightly acidic at PH 6.5 to 6.8, rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.